 The weddings for Mormons are very private.
 What is a funeral like??
 Are non-Mormons allowed to attend a funeral service??
 Thank you for your assistance.

-Mormon funerals are completely open to the public.
-Such funerals usually take place in the Mormon chapels, and advance notices are normally published in local newspapers so all who would wish to attend may be advised of the time and place of the funeral.
+LDS funerals are completely open to the public.
+Such funerals usually take place in the LDS chapels, and advance notices are normally published in local newspapers so all who would wish to attend may be advised of the time and place of the funeral.
 Such funerals are conducted under the auspices of the bishop of the ward (parish) where the funeral is taking place.
 They normally consist of a congregational hymn, an opening prayer, a eulogy, one or two musical presentations of sacred music–normally choir, organ, piano or a stringed instrument–and one or two sermons extolling the deceased person’s life, followed by a closing prayer.
 Such funerals usually last from one to two hours.
 Following the funeral there is a cortege to the cemetery where the deceased is buried and a dedicatory prayer over the grave is offered by a person holding the holy Melchizedek priesthood.